srikanthmekala500/DSA-in-JavaScript/Array2.md

 const averageScore = totalScore / highScorers.length;

 console.log(`The average score of students who scored above 90 is ${averageScore}`);
+The average score of students who scored above 90 is 93.5

 // Question 5: Filter out books published before the year 2000 and return their titles